 Applying This to Evaluation

 When reviewing traction in a pitch or during due diligence, match the claimed metrics against the expected metrics for the company's lifecycle phase.
 If a Phase 3 company is reporting Phase 5 metrics (gross margin, net revenue retention), ask how they calculated them with limited data.
-If a Phase 5 company cannot produce basic unit economics, that is a flag.
+If a Phase 5 company can't produce basic unit economics, that's a flag.

 The right metric at the right stage tells you whether the company is on track.
 The wrong metric at any stage tells you nothing.